hhelsper/Software-engineering-project1/README.md

 The `os` library was also used in retreival of the API key stored in my `.env` file using the method `.getenv()`.

+I used two internal libraries within the `flask` library: `render_template` and `request`.
+The `render_template` was used to render the python code through flask into an html doc that then was able to display my webpage using the logic written in python.
+The `request`, I actually learned about last week from an in class demo, which basically is used to know when a POST was made by the HTML and then notify my interal logic in my python code as well as to then store the data that was posted back to that code.

 Finally, the `random` library was used to randomize the choices of movie ID's I kept within a list that I would plug into my API call to get the info on that specific movie to use and manipulate to ultimately populate my webpage with.

 ## Overview of API's used to create this project